Skip advert

 RRP

-Initially the Q7 (with optional adaptive air suspension) doesn’t feel quite as wafty and detached as expected, picking up minor imperfections through town and making the car feel a little less cosseting than some of its rivals.
+All Q7s now come with the adaptive air suspension, which was an option lower down the range when the car launched.
+Initially, the Q7 doesn’t feel quite as wafty and detached as expected, picking up minor imperfections through town and making the car feel a little less cosseting than some of its rivals.
 Thankfully over bigger obstacles like speed humps the Q7 is much happier, soaking them up with aplomb.
 The Comfort setting in the Driver Select menus doesn’t seem to be worth bothering with as the secondary ride isn’t appreciably better and the steering merely becomes overly light.

 Advertisement - Article continues below